yaozhong/methBERT/README.md

 ![](figures/BERT_model_refined.png)

-Here, we explore the non-recurrent modeling approach for nanopore methylation detection based on the bidirectional encoder representations from transformers (BERT).
+We explore a non-recurrent modeling approach for nanopore methylation detection based on the bidirectional encoder representations from transformers (BERT).
-Compared with the state-of-the-art model with bi-directional recurrent neural networks (RNN), BERT can provide a faster model inference solution without the limit of sequential computation.
+Compared with the state-of-the-art model with bi-directional recurrent neural networks (RNN), BERT can provide a faster model inference solution without the limit of the sequential computation order.
 We use two types of BERTs: the basic one [Devlin et al.] and refined one.
-The refined BERT is refined according to the task-specific features and is featured with
+The refined BERT is refined according to the task-specific features described as follows.

 - learnable postional embedding
 - self-attetion with realtive postion representation [Shaw et al.]
 - center postitions concatenation for the output layer

-The model structures are briefly described in the above figure.
+The model structures are shown in the above figure.

 ## Docker enviroment
 We provide a docker image for running this source code